Linux Password Fail Delay (Login/Sudo/SU/SSH)

 The second part, however, appears to be accurate.
 After disabling the

-, specifying the following in /etc/pam.d/login
+delay added by pam_unix.so, specifying the following in /etc/pam.d/login:

 auth optional pam_faildelay.so

-... causes the delay experienced by login
+... causes the delay experienced by login to match the delay specified by

-, and if there is no FAIL_DELAY
+FAIL_DELAY in login.defs, and if there is no FAIL_DELAY setting in

-, there isn't any delay in login
+login.defs, there isn't any delay in login operation.

-Delay Configuration
+pam_unix.so Delay Configuration

 The man page for pam_unix.so says

-the following about the nodelay
+the following about the nodelay argument:

 This argument can be used to discourage the authentication component from requesting a delay should the authentication as a whole fail.
 The default action is for the module to request a delay-on-failure of the order of two second.